 The recommendations have resulted in a range of requirements which are continuously processed, considering the aims of the project.

 Patient empowerment and protection

 To protect the rights of the patients in the trials, informed consent from the participating patients is acquired to exchange their data among healthcare professionals and to enable them and/or their informal carers to visit the PICASO platform regularly and see their data.

 The increased knowledge and visibility of one’s own data and health status are central steps towards empowering the patient, making him or her more involved in the decisions;

 – The patient should be able to have control over his or her personal data, determining who has access to what information and when.
 However, the patient also needs to know the implications; if data are not available due to the patient restricting the sharing of data, certain guidelines and care plan recommendations cannot be fulfilled, explains Senior Consultant, Trine Sørensen from In-JeT ApS, who is Ethical Manager in PICASO.

 PICASO follows standard ethical principles as well as current legislation when dealing with real patients.
 An ethical board has been appointed to ensure that the PICASO project trials are executed in an ethically sound manner and in accordance with relevant national and international ethical and legal requirements for trials involving real patients.

 – The ethical guidelines in PICASO are based on the main principles of respect, beneficence, justice, confidentiality and privacy which all project partners have committed to honour, says Trine Sørensen.

-You can read more about PICASO work on ethics and protection of the patient in the deliverable D3.3 The PICASO Ethical Guidelines, once it has been approved by the European Commission.
+You can read more about PICASO work on ethics and protection of the patient in the deliverable D3.3 The PICASO Ethical Guidelines.